Overview

 Our survey showed that over 85% of sellers would prefer using Amplifii on their phones, wanting the flexibility to manage orders from the same device they use for social media.

-While building a native mobile app was beyond the project’s scope, I focused on making the platform fully responsive.
-This way, creators could seamlessly access Amplifii from any device without sacrificing the experience.
+While building a native mobile app was beyond the project’s scope, I ensured that the platform was fully responsive on all devices.

 Mobile-optimized design ensures users have full functionality at their fingertips